Mrajpatel/flight-airtime-logger/README.md

 # flight-airtime-logger
-A simple web app to track Flight Time and Air Time with live stopwatch functionality.
+Flight & Air Time Tracker — a mobile-friendly web app to record and display Flight Time and Air Time with start/stop buttons, total time elapsed, and timestamp logs.
+Built with HTML, Bootstrap, and vanilla JavaScript.